One file per folder

 For AI clients

-IngestMD ships an MCP server that exposes a
+IngestMD ships an MCP server over stdio with eight tools.
+Free:

-bundle tool over stdio.
-Point a client like Claude Desktop at it and load any local repo as
+collection.
+Point a client like Claude Code at it and load a repo, or just one

-live context on demand, with the same scanning and secret redaction as the app.
+area, as live context, with the same scanning and redaction as the app.

 {